 We are the United Reformed Church in Oldham Town Centre

 The Revd.
 David Ireland, has a long association with Union Street – a former Boys’ Brigade Captain, Elder and now non-stipendiary Minister.
-He is a family man with two daughters, a grand-daughter and grand-son.
-His wife is our resident florist.
+He is a family man with two daughters and his wife is our resident florist.

-The Revd R Wollaston is a stipendiary Minister serving Union Street and she is the newly appointed Oldham Town Centre Chaplaincy Coordinator.
+The Revd R Wollaston is a stipendiary Minister serving Union Street and she also works with the Oldham Town Centre Chaplaincy project.

 Details of our service times can be found on the home page